 The commentators put over the fact that they hope it doesn’t descend into a brawl much like last time.
 On his way to the ring Sha, trying to grab some well-deserved heel heat, throws the Rev Pro timekeeper halfway across the ring, telling the referee that he did it as the timekeeper was looking at him funny!
 Great heel spot!

 Dan Magee made his way to the ring looking very serious, very much up for the match.
 Shame that this right here is the best it gets for him though!

-Samuels takes control of the match with eye pokes and rakes, your standard heel fare really.
+Samuels takes control of the match with eye pokes and rakes, your standard heel fares really.
 Sha even takes to the top rope and hits a shoulder tackle which sends Magee to the outside.
-The East End Butcher hangs around in the ring waiting on a count out victory, but Dan leaves it until the very last second before rolling back into the ring.
+The East End Butcher hangs around in the ring waiting on a count-out victory, but Dan leaves it until the very last second before rolling back into the ring.